Thursday, September 20, 2007

 Used in pairs, or in matching columns, right leaning decreases and left leaning decreases are meant to be twins.
 And, in a purely mechanical sense, they are.
 Each performs the same function in mirror image.
 Either type of decrease removes one stitch from the knitted fabric, eliminating one column of stitches so there is now one column of stitches where two columns were before.
 In the illustration below, a right leaning decrease causes two bright green columns to become one dark green column, while a left leaning decrease causes two bright blue columns become one dark blue column.

-Just at the spot where the two columns are bridged to become one, the little scar of the actual decrease appears (outlined in red).
+Just at the spot where the two columns are bridged to become one, the little scar of the actual decrease appears (stitches outlined in red).
 This scar marks the two stitches bridging over the two old columns.
-The topmost stitch must slant either right (green) or left (blue) causing the resulting fabric to look as if the left column leaned over and ate the right column or vice versa.
+The topmost red-outlined stitch must slant either right (green) or left (blue) causing the resulting fabric to look as if the left column leaned over and ate the right column or vice versa.

-By contrast, the stitches of the column in which a left-leaning decrease appears look different than the surrounding stitches, and not just because of the slant.
-The stitches in a left-leaning decrease column are looser and sloppier--its easy to tell which is the decrease row and which the plain row(s) between decreases--the decrease row is the one sporting bumpy loose eye-catching yarn loops.
+By contrast, the stitches in a column of left-leaning decreases look different than the surrounding stitches, and not just because of the slant.
+These stitches are looser and sloppier--its easy to tell which is the decrease row and which the plain row(s) between--the decrease row sports eye-catching loose loops of yarn.
 In comparison to right leaning decreases, left leaning decreases are the evil twin.

 THE MECHANICS OF A RIGHT-LEANING DECREASE

-The standing yarn is brought into position to create the next stitch and the red and green stitch are knit together from this position, with the green stitch which caps the leftmost column on top.
+The running yarn is brought into position to create the next stitch and the red and green stitch are knit together from this position, with the green stitch which caps the leftmost column on top.
 The green and red stitches are knitted together with the new stitch (blue).
-Because the green stitch from the left column is on top, it appears that the left column leaned over to the right and ate up the rightmost column, as shown below.
+Because the green stitch from the left column is on top, it appears that the left column leaned over to the right and ate up the rightmost column, shown below.

 You have been reading TECHknitting on "right leaning decreases (k2tog)."